matthiaszeller/home-server/README.md

 ### Setup Components

 #### Reverse Proxy Configuration
-- **Nginx A**: Acts as the edge-facing reverse proxy, handling SSL/TLS for external communications.
+- **Nginx edge**: Acts as the edge-facing reverse proxy, handling SSL/TLS for external communications.
                   SSL certificates from recognized CAs should be configured here.
 - **Vouch**: Serves as the middleware handling authentication.
 Configuration files are located at `config/vouch/config.yaml`.
-- **Nginx B**: Positioned between Nginx A and the internal services, Nginx B terminates the SSL connection from Nginx A (using mTLS) and forwards requests to the appropriate services within the Docker network.
+- **Nginx internal**: Positioned between Nginx edge and the internal services, Nginx internal terminates the SSL connection from Nginx edge (using mTLS) and forwards requests to the appropriate services within the Docker network.
 Here, self-signed certificates or certificates from a private CA can be utilized for mTLS.
 - **Auth0 Authorization Configuration**:
    - Navigate to your application settings on your [Auth0 Dashboard](https://manage.auth0.com).
    - Under the `Connections` tab, disable `Username-Password-Authentication` and enable `google-oauth2`.